kongo2002/statser/README.md

 ### TODO

 * throttling of metrics updates (flushed to disk)
-* render and metrics API of `graphite-web`
-    - I want to support the JSON output of the render API only: **no image generation**
+* support even more functions of `graphite-web` render API
-    - it is a *huge* list of functions for sure - I will try to start with the most common/basic ones and go from there I guess
 * configurable amount of caching (see above)
 * investigate into more elaborate archive write optimization